 Therapy can help you with a broad range of difficulties, such as low self-esteem, stress, anxiety, phobias, mood difficulties, trauma, difficulties in relationships, and loss, amongst other things.
 You and your therapist will have a chance to talk about your difficulties at the initial consultations, and agree on a focus for therapy, that is likely to be most helpful to you.

-You can either email one of us directly (See ‘About Us’), or send an email to email@example.com with your query and your reasons for seeking therapy (i.e. what you would like therapy to help you with, and what you are hoping to change).
+Please complete our online self-referral form.
+Alternatively you can either email firstname.lastname@example.org with your query and your reasons for seeking therapy (i.e. what you would like therapy to help you with, and what you are hoping to change).
 We will endeavour to respond to your query as soon as possible, and offer an initial assessment appointment or brief telephone consultation, as appropriate.

 In your initial sessions, you may want to ask about the logistics of therapy, such as time, place, cost, session frequency and duration, and the therapist’s policy regarding cancellations and holidays.
 You can also ask about the therapist’s professional qualifications, experience, and approach, or any specific questions with regards to your difficulties and the type of help you would like.
 This can give you an idea of what is involved in therapy and help you decide if this is a person you feel you can work with.

 Psychological therapy is talking treatment.
 We strive to provide a safe therapeutic space in which to explore your struggles, and work towards facing and overcoming your difficulties, and help you to develop and flourish as an individual.
 During the initial sessions (known as ‘assessment’) you and your therapist will be working together to explore and develop a shared understanding of your difficulties and what you would like to be different.
 This will help you decide on where to focus the work in a way that is helpful.